mesosphere/dcos-docs-site/pages/1.13/installing/production/dcos-ansible/ansible-quickstart/index.md

 ![enterprise-Login-Page](/1.13/img/dcos-ee-login.png)

-[oss /]

-If you installed DC/OS Open Source, select the OAuth provider of your choice.
+If you installed DC/OS Open Source, select the OAuth provider of your choice. [oss type="inline" size="small" /]

 ![oss-login-page](/1.13/img/dcos-oe-login.png)

-### Easy instances with terraform:
+## Creating test instances on AWS with terraform
 If you would like to test the above steps on AWS and are familiar with terraform, please [download and use this terraform script](https://gist.github.com/geekbass/45eb978fb420ae0da13f00fdfa0cd1c5) to deploy a sample infrastructure so that you can deploy DC/OS on it using the ansible script above.
 The script is not officially supported by Mesosphere and is provided only for testing purposes.

 To deploy the infra using the script: